gowriabinesh-ds/Shoplifting_Detection_Project/README.md

 ## 📌 Overview

 UK retailers lose **£4.7 billion annually** to shoplifting.
-Traditional CCTV systems only record, they don't watch.
+Traditional CCTV systems only record — they don't watch.
 Staff cannot monitor every aisle, and UK law limits physical intervention.

 This project builds an **end-to-end deep learning pipeline** that:
 - Analyses CCTV footage in real time using a 3D convolutional neural network